dCache/dcache-book2/cookbook-clients.md

     [user] $ wc -l  /tmp/ldap.output.ldif
     205 /tmp/ldap.output.ldif

-As can be seen from above even a single node standard install of DCACHE returns a considerable number of lines and for this reason we have not included the output, in this case 205 lines where written.
+As can be seen from above even a single node standard install of dCache returns a considerable number of lines and for this reason we have not included the output, in this case 205 lines where written.

-Using the LCG commands with DCACHE
+Using the LCG commands with dCache
 ==================================

-The `lcg_util` RPM contains many small command line applications which interact with SRM implementations, these where developed independently from DCACHE and provided by the LCG grid computing effort.
+The `lcg_util` RPM contains many small command line applications which interact with SRM implementations, these where developed independently from dCache and provided by the LCG grid computing effort.

 Each command line application operates on a different method of the SRM interface.
 These applications where not designed for normal use but to provide components upon which operations can be built.